Rihay66/3Sisters-Documentation/Engine/Input/src/GLFW keyboard.md

 Refer to GLFW documentation:
 * https://www.glfw.org/docs/latest/

-### KeyboardManager are Singleton Singleton Classes
+### KeyboardManager is a Singleton Singleton Class

 To include a Static Singleton Class in a source or header file can be done simply by including their header.
 Doing multiple includes makes no difference as long as they're included